Food porn

 Food porn (or foodporn) is a glamourized visual presentation of cooking or eating in advertisements, infomercials, blogs, cooking shows, and other visual media.
-Its origins come from a restaurant review e-commerce platform called Foodporn.
 Food porn often takes the form of food photography with styling that presents food provocatively, in a similar way to glamour photography or pornographic photography.

 History

 One of the earliest forms of the term can be found in an article by Alexander Cockburn, published in December 1977 in The New York Review of Books, in which Cockburn wrote, "True gastro-porn heightens the excitement and also the sense of the unattainable by proffering colored photographs of various completed recipes".
 Michael F. Jacobson used the term food porn in a 1979 newsletter of the Center for Science in the Public Interest.
 The term food porn was also used by the feminist critic Rosalind Coward in her 1984 book Female Desire, in which she wrote: Cooking food and presenting it beautifully is an act of servitude.
 It is a way of expressing affection through a gift [...]
 That we should aspire to produce perfectly finished and presented food is a symbol of a willing and enjoyable participation in servicing others.
 Food pornography exactly sustains these meanings relating to the preparation of food.
 The kinds of picture used always repress the process of production of a meal.
 They are always beautifully lit, often touched up.

 The term food porn does not strictly deal with the connection between food and sexuality.
 In the United States, food porn is a term applied when "food manufacturers are capitalising on a backlash against low-calorie and diet foods by marketing treats that boast a high fat content and good artery-clogging potential".

 In the United Kingdom, the term became popular in the 1990s due to the TV cookery programme Two Fat Ladies, after the show's producer described the "pornographic joy" the pair took in using vast quantities of butter and cream.